crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 He writes that "loyalty never means the mere emotion of love for your cause".
 Love for a cause is a fine emotion to have, and _should_ come hand-in-hand with genuine loyalty to that cause, but is not alone sufficient.

-As I'll discuss below, this line of reasoning is a vision of life in which we are all activists.
+This is a vision of life in which we are all activists of a sort.
 Royce's vision of society is one of active and lively engagement, where people strive for change and struggle for what they think is right.
-I think of it not as liberalism's marketplace of _ideas_, but a marketplace of _interests_ --- and you'd be right to think that sounds potentially terrifying.
+Causes which may seem academic--such as documenting history, or educating young people---are, when loyally pursued, as potent for the loyal as the revolutionary's passion.

+To me, this sounds wonderfully affirming of the good desires and passions that make our lives meaningful.
-At this point in his lecture series, Royce stated plainly:[^nazis]
+But it also sounds dangerous; at this point in his lecture series, Royce stated plainly:

 > A loyal man, I have said, has a cause.
 I do not yet say that he has a good cause.
-He might have a bad one.
+He might have a bad one.[^nazis]

-What makes a good cause, a principle of discernment that prevents this loyal society from fractured in brutal conflicts of self-interest, we will discuss in a [later section](#3-the-grand-philosophical-exception).
+How to tell a good cause---a principle of discernment that prevents a society of the loyal from consuming itself in brutal conflicts of self-interest---we will discuss in a [later section](#3-the-grand-philosophical-exception).

 [^nazis]: Contrary to some other writers on loyalty, Royce affirms that it's possible to be a loyal Nazi.
 Which is really great for them.

 ### Will and individualism

 The stipulation that one must be "_willingly_ and _thoroughly_" devoted ensures that we don't mistake coercion for true loyalty.
-However, many "loyalties" we think of seem much more like totalitarianism than freedom.
+However, many traditional "loyalties" that come to mind really seem more like totalitarianism than freedom.
 Royce emphasises that true loyalty preserves and enhances personal autonomy, rather than erasing it:

 > Your only recourse [from the problem of deciding what to do with your life]